A Census of Double-Peaked Lyman-alpha Emitters in MAGPI: Classification, Global Characteristics, and Spatially Resolved Properties: Summary and conclusions

 \item We employ a forward modeling approach in which the intrinsic double-asymmetric Gaussian profile is convolved with the instrumental LSF to account for instrumental broadening.
 This allows us to recover the intrinsic spectra prior to broadening.

-\item We find that 17\% of the double-peaked LAEs are blue-dominated, indicative of gas accretion, while the rest are red-dominated, tracing outflows.
+\item We find that 17\% of the double-peaked LAEs are blue-dominated, which may indicate gas accretion, although backscattering remains a possible alternative for sources without systemic redshifts.
 The blue-to-total flux ratio strongly depends on the \lya\ integrated total S/N. We observe an anti-correlation between \lya\ luminosity and the blue-to-total flux ratio, with fainter LAEs showing a higher fraction of flux in the blue peak.
 However, the relation flattens at lower luminosities and higher flux ratios.

 \item The spectroscopic properties evolve with redshift: the red peak narrows significantly at $z > 4$, while the blue peak shows a weaker trend.
 Since the blue peak escape is strongly regulated by the IGM, its persistence implies that the red peak narrowing is instead driven by intrinsic galaxy/CGM evolution (e.g., reduced outflow velocity dispersion, lower \hi\ column densities, or more ionized outflows).
 We therefore conclude that the \hi\ column density in the ISM and/or CGM is the dominant factor shaping the \lya\ red peak, independent of outflow geometry or kinematics.